Satawa Law, PLLC Is Committed to Being Your Trusted Legal Team

-Upon arrest, a police officer or sheriff’s deputy may have read you what are referred to as Miranda Rights or Miranda Warnings.
+Upon arrest, a police officer or sheriff’s deputy may have read you what is referred to as Miranda Rights or Miranda Warnings.
+This is true anytime the police attempt to engage in any “custodial interrogation” — in other words, anytime the police wish ask you questions when you are in custody.
 Your Miranda Rights protect your Fifth Amendment rights, which include your ability to retain legal counsel and your right to remain silent.
-In order to avoid self-incrimination, you are allowed to have a lawyer present upon police arrest, investigation, or questioning and you can assert your right to remain silent when compelled by police officers.
+In order to avoid self-incrimination, you are allowed to have a lawyer present upon police arrest, investigation, or questioning, and you can assert your right to remain silent when confronted and/or questioned by police officers.

 If I have been accused or convicted of a sex crime, will I be forced to terminate my rights as a parent?

 Crimes of a sexual nature are among the most complex.
 If you have been arrested, charged, or convicted, Child Protective Services (CPS) may become involved in your case.
 In certain circumstances, the CPS may conduct investigations to determine if things like child abuse, neglect, or other unlawful behavior may serve as grounds to terminate your parental rights.